Intrinsic Mirror Symmetry: Sketch and first steps of the proof of the main theorem

 Note that the underlying topological space of the spine $G'$ of $G$ is homeomorphic to the underlying topological space of either: (1) a graph $G''$ with one quadrivalent vertex, with four legs attached to this vertex; (2) a graph $G''$ with two trivalent vertices, $v$ and $w$, one edge connecting $v$ and $w$, and four legs, two adjacent to $v$ and two adjacent to $w$.
 Note in case (2) that as $G'$ is a subgraph of $G$, we can view $v$, $w$ as vertices of $G$.

-If a leg $E_{x_i}$ or $E_{\out}$ of $G$ is contained in the leg of the underlying topological space of $G''$ adjacent to $v$ (resp.\ $w$), we say that the leg $E_{x_i}$ or $E_{x_{\out}}$ \emph{is adjacent to $v$} (resp. $w$).
+\begin{definition} In the above situation, suppose $G''$ has two trivalent vertices, $v$ and $w$.
+If a leg $E_{x_i}$ or $E_{\out}$ of $G$ is contained in the leg of the underlying topological space of $G''$ adjacent to $v$ (resp.\ $w$), we say that the leg $E_{x_i}$ or $E_{\out}$ \emph{is adjacent to $v$} (resp. $w$), even if such a leg is not adjacent to $v$ (resp.\ $w$) in $G$. \end{definition}

 For the remainder of this subsection, we assume given a family of tropical maps $h:\Gamma(G,\ell)\rightarrow \Sigma(X)$ over a cone $\sigma$ and with domain $G$ in the sense of \S\ref{sec:tropical curves}, with type given by $(G,\bsigma,\mathbf{u})$.
 We write as usual for $m\in \sigma$ the map